Laredo Taco Company Rebrand

 project background

-At Laredo Taco Company (LTC) authentic Tex-Mex reign supreme.
-It’s a place where customers can “fill up” their stomachs, coolers, gas tanks, all in one stop.
-They are known for their border-style flavors and fresh ingredients wrapped in a one-of-a-kind hand-rolled tortilla, even Anthony Bourdain approves.
+At Laredo Taco Company (LTC) authentic Tex-Mex reigns supreme.
+A place where customers can “fill up” their stomachs, coolers, gas tanks, all in one stop.
+Known for their border-style flavors and fresh ingredients wrapped in a one-of-a-kind hand-rolled tortilla, even Anthony Bourdain approves.

-As Lead Designer on this QSR account, I was responsible for the vital brand components: foundation for visual identity execution, templates and guide, creative various brand campaigns including touch-points across shopper.
-Through this process, managed and mentored art direction to external freelancers, producers and designers to complete delivery.
+As Lead Designer on this QSR account, I was responsible for creating the vital brand components: foundation for the visual identity, templates and design guide, and various brand campaigns throughout the year.
+In this process, I managed and mentored art direction to external freelancers, producers and designers for design delivery.
 After a full year of the rebrand, LTC sales increased 5.2% and continued to improve month to month.
 A/B testing and retargeting strategies tested, lowering cost per acquisition by 8%.

 The brand voice is upbeat–bold headlines showcase the brand’s personality, communicating LTC’s passion and commitment to authentic tacos; they’re strategically placed over vibrant color blends to compliment the food photography.
 Custom typography, inspired by woodcut / linocut art, reflects the same handcrafted care LTC puts in their food.